What is 4PL? And Why Might it Just Save Logistics?

 It can be easy to confuse 3PL and 4PL, as they both provide services that scale on the traditional models of logistics.
 However, the two are quite different.

 Let’s say one 3PL specializes in shipping goods from Vietnam to Germany through a particular shipping route.
-However, perhaps this company must always ship to the same port in Germany because they own their own warehouses in that particular port.
+However, perhaps this company must always ship to the same port in Germany because they own warehouses in that particular port.

 Even worse, clients may not even hear about the situation until the goods have been shipped to the other port.
 That can quickly turn into severe delays and risk upsetting customers.